wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 ## Setup

-Once the plugin is activated, you can activate and configure the plugin under Settings -> WPGraphQL Logging
+Once the plugin is installed and activated, you can configure the plugin under GraphQL Logs -> Settings.

+>[!IMPORTANT]
+> Once activated, the plugin will install default configuration and activate logging with data sampling set at 10%.

+When you install for the first time it sets the following default configuration:

+**Basic Configuration**
+- Enabled = true
+- Exclude Queries = `__schema,GetSeedNode` - To exclude introspection and Faust Seed Node queries.
+- Data Sampling = 10% - Log only 10% of the queries.
+- Log Points - Selects all

+**Data Management**

+- Data Deletion Enabled = true
+- Number of Days to Retain Logs = 7
+- Data Sanitization Enabled = true
+- Data Sanitization Method = Recommended

 ### Basic Configuration